FAST-FORWARD PRODUCT MANAGEMENT

 Holistic

-A successful product never consists of the product alone.
-It is based on a holistic service design that takes all company functions into account.
+A successful product is never just about the product itself.
+It is based on a holistic service design that takes all business functions into account.

 Viable